Himank-J/TabsTracker/README.md

-# Tabs Tracker - Browser Extension
+# Tabs Tracker - Browser Extension 🖥️

-A powerful browser extension that helps you understand and manage your browsing habits through intuitive visualizations and smart tab management features.
+As a developer I constantly find myself with multiple tabs active which definitely has impact on my device (Chrome tabs are memory killers 🔪).
+At the same there are momemts when I log on to youtube and then without even knowing just surfing videos one after other.
+To tackle such obstacles, I have developed **Tab Tracker** - A powerful browser extension that helps you understand and manage your browsing habits through intuitive visualizations and smart tab management features.

 ## 🌟 Features